CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02b2-Python-Ex1.md

 When it comes to programming in Python, it's critical to understand which Python interpreter is installed in the environment.
 The reason for this is that Python 3.0 re-wrote certain aspects of the language, which broke backward compatibility with Python 2.
-While it is still common to find Python files (scripts) written for use with Python 2, most projects are now written for use with Python 3.
+While it is still common to find Python code written for use with Python 2, most projects are now written for use with Python 3.
 In this lab, Python 3 is the interpreter to use.

 While the two versions are different, it is entirely possible to have both Python 2 and Python 3 on the same system.
-It's also possible to have several different versions of each installed at the same time (i.e. Python 2.7, 3.4, 3.5, 3.6).
+It's also possible to have several different versions of each installed at the same time (i.e. Python 2.7, 3.4, 3.6, 3.7).
 For these reasons, it is important to understand which version of Python you are running.

 #### Step 1: Running the Python Interpreter

 In order to work with Python, we need to make sure that it is properly installed, able to run, and is of the correct version.
-On all operating systems and platforms, the Python interpreter executable is `python`.
+There are various conventions for the command name for the Python interpreter(s) installed on a system.
+On all operating systems and platforms, it is common for the Python interpreter executable to be `python`.
+However, which version of Python?
+Let's show how to invoke the interpreter and see which version(s) are installed.

 1. Open the Git Bash terminal by double clicking the Git Bash icon on the desktop: